MapsPeople/docs/src/cms/index.md

 Michelle Barker has written [a terrific guide to optimizing SVGs for the web](https://css-irl.info/optimising-svgs-for-the-web/) on her site.

 A great tool to strip unnecesary elements from your SVG-file is [SVGOMG by Jake Archibald](https://jakearchibald.github.io/svgomg/).

+### Syncing Icons to other Solutions

+If you have multiple Solutions, you can sync Icons across multiple Solutions to make sure you can use the same Icons in all of your Solutions.

+Open the Icon Manager (you can find it on a Location Detail screen when you set the Icon for that Location).
+Find the Icon you want to sync to one or more Solutions, and click the "Sync"-icon next to the filename of the Icon.
+Then you can select which other Solutions you want to sync this Icon to.

+When you sync an Icon, if the Icon exists in the target Solution (i.e. an Icon with the exact same filename), you override the Icon in the target Solution.
+If the Icon does not exist in the target Solution, it is added.

 ## Support